telerik/report-server-docs/implementer-guide/setup/upgrade.md

 On first launch of the Report Server you can select to re-use the same data storage folder from the previous installation.

 > The Report Server installer will not run if it detects an already installed Report Server of the same or greater version.

+The Report Server Manager is a web application and it is possible to have its styles and scripts cached by the browser, which may result in unpredictable behavior when upgrading or installing a new version.
+It is recommended to clear the browser cache or force reload the page, usually with **Ctrl+F5**.